Singlish: In literature

+In academics

+According to Tan Siew Imm, Singlish is among the most well-researched second-language varieties of English.
+By 2017, Singlish was considered by linguists to be an independent language with its own systematic grammar, being studied by at least seven universities internationally.
+For example, in 2017, Neil Myler of the Boston University offered a course on accents, dialects and society, which introduced Singlish to 60 students, and from 2007, Leimgruber introduced Singlish in sociolinguistics classes.
+Cynthia Siew, a psycholinguist from the National University of Singapore, developed "A Small World of Singlish Words", a map of words including Singlish terminology, formed using a word association task.

 Phonology

 Variation

 Singlish pronunciation, while built on a base of British English, is heavily influenced by Malay, Hokkien and Cantonese.
 There are variations within Singlish, both geographically and ethnically.
 Chinese, Native Malays, Indians, Eurasians, and other ethnic groups in Singapore all have distinct accents, and the accentedness depends on factors such as formality of the context and language dominance of the speaker.
+Pronunciation of Singlish is mostly similar to Singapore English.

 Consonants

 The consonants in Singlish are given below: